Cebu City National Science High School: History

 Cebu City Science High School was established in Barangay Labangon in its present site, which is a property donated by Don Sergio Osmeña, Sr. to the City Government.
 The first building of the school was a modified 3-unit steel pre-fab Marcos-type school building.
-The school drew a development plan, and the founding principal, Mrs. Rosalina R. Kintanar, sought direct financial aid from the Office of the President in order to construct a two-storey Academic Library (AL) Building.
-The Science Building (SB) that was reconstructed from the pre-fab Marcos-type original, the ESEP Building, and the School Gymnasium were added during the administration of Mrs. Nicanora P. Creus.
+The school drew up a development plan, and the founding principal, Rosalina R. Kintanar, sought direct financial aid from the Office of the President in order to construct a two-storey Academic Library Building.
+The Science Building that was reconstructed from the pre-fab Marcos-type original, the ESEP Building, and thegGymnasium were added during the administration of Nicanora P. Creus.
 Succeeding principals also had their share in the development of school buildings and facilities.

-With her ingenuity and brilliance, the founding principal, Mrs. Rosalina R. Kintanar pioneered in gathering 64 intelligent students and 5 competent teachers who started with what is now the Cebu City National Science High School.
+The founding principal, Rosalina R. Kintanar, gathered 64 intelligent students and five teachers who started what is now the Cebu City National Science High School.

-The founding principal was succeeded by equally competent administrators in the persons of Mr. Tereso M. Edo, who was appointed in April 1982, Mrs. Nicanora P. Creus in October 1985, Mrs. Pilar A. Tesaluna in February 1999, Mrs. Severina B. Chin as OIC from May 2001-July 2001, Mr. Jesus G. Ortiz in August 2001 and presently Mrs. Severina B. Chin as OIC from June 2002-October 2002 and finally re-appointed on November 15, 2002.
-In June 2012 Mrs. Marites V. Patiño was appointed as the Principal, and in June 2017, Dr. Evelyn R. Pielago assumed office.
-She was succeeded by Mr. Nathanael Flores in 2019.
-The school was then headed by Mr. Charlie L. Salve, who assumed office in 2022.
-Madam Marilou T. Dela Cuesta was then appointed in 2024 and is currently the school head.
+The founding principal was succeeded by administrators including Tereso M. Edo, who was appointed in April 1982; Nicanora P. Creus in October 1985; Pilar A. Tesaluna in February 1999; Severina B. Chin as OIC from May 2001 to July 2001; and Jesus G. Ortiz in August 2001.
+For the second time, Severina B. Chin was appointed as OIC from June 2002 to October 2002, and was finally re-appointed on November 15, 2002.
+In June 2012, Marites V. Patiño was appointed as the principal, and in June 2017, Dr. Evelyn R. Pielago assumed office.
+She was succeeded by Nathanael Flores in 2019.
+The school was then headed by Charlie L. Salve, who assumed office in 2022.
+Marilou T. Dela Cuesta was then appointed in 2024 and is currently the school head.

 Admission

-To better prepare each student for the tasks, activities and responsibilities that lie ahead, each student must pass both written and oral entrance examinations.
+Students must pass both written and oral entrance examinations.

-All applicants must be part of the upper 10% of their graduating class and need to have grades of at least 87 percent in English, Math and Science, and at least 85 percent in other subjects in the first, second and third (if available) grading periods; and all graduating pupils from the Special Science Elementary Schools in the Division of Cebu City with grades of at least 80 percent in all subjects.
+All applicants must be part of the upper 10% of their graduating class and have grades of at least 87 percent in English, Math and Science, and at least 85 percent in other subjects in the first, second and third (if available) grading periods.
+All graduating pupils from the Special Science Elementary Schools in the Division of Cebu City with grades of at least 80 percent in all subjects.

 The Cebu City National Science High School qualifying examination consists of items designed to measure the verbal aptitude, abstract reasoning, quantitative ability and the scientific aptitude of the applicant.
 The questions are based on the expected learning competencies of a graduating elementary student specifically in the areas of English, Mathematics, and Science.
 The non-verbal examination is composed of figures and illustrations.
 The screening committee determines the top 175 students (formerly 140) who have to confirm for enrollment.
-Finally, all 175 enrollees should attend the school's orientation program as scheduled together with their parents or guardian.